-- Do read the labels!
-Not all products are alike. - Do order products from reputable vendors.
+- Do order products from reputable vendors.
 Just because a product claims "archival quality" or "photo-safe" does not mean it is.
 Products may be safe now, but not in the future. - Do be aware that embellishments like buttons, stickers tags and ribbons may react with paper and photos over time, causing the materials to degrade and become discolored or brittle. - DO NOT use magnetic albums, even those that claim to be archival quality or acid free!
 Items can adhere permanently to the pages over time, causing serious damage when removed. - Do use archival quality page protectors to keep pages from rubbing together especially if you are using raised embellishments. - Do use copies of documents and photos and not originals, especially if you are going to crop or change the item in any way.